-In 2018-19, a lower percentage of the population utilised Medicare-subsidised allied health services in Augusta - Margaret River - Busselton SA3 (35%) and Bunbury SA3 (38%) compared to inner regional areas nationally (40%), while Manjimup SA3 had the same rate as outer regional areas nationally (35%) (Australian Institute of Health and Welfare, 2020c).
-The percentage of the population that utilised optometry was 27% in Augusta - Margaret River - Busselton SA3, 31% in Bunbury SA3 (32% nationally in inner regional areas), and 28% in Manjimup SA3 (30% nationally in outer regional areas).
+In 2020-21, a similar percentage of the population utilised Medicare-subsidised allied health services in Augusta - Margaret River - Busselton SA3 (40%) and Bunbury SA3 (40%) compared to inner regional areas nationally (41%), and Manjimup SA3 (38%) also had a similar rate to outer regional areas nationally (37%) (Australian Institute of Health and Welfare, 2021d).
+The percentage of the population that utilised optometry was 31% in Augusta - Margaret River -Busselton SA3, 33% in Bunbury SA3 (34% nationally in inner regional areas), and 31% in Manjimup SA3 (the same rate as outer regional areas nationally).
 We note that optometry services are more likely to be subsidised by Medicare compared to other types of allied health services.
 These figures do not include allied health care provided by Aboriginal health services and other non-government organisations.
 Feedback from local stakeholders indicated that. historically, there has been limited access to private allied health clinicians such as diabetes educators, dieticians, and podiatrists in inland towns such as Manjimup and Collie and this has affected the provision of holistic care.

-Manjimup SA3 had a higher utilisation rate of practice nurses/Aboriginal Health Workers (9.1%) but a lower rate for nurse practitioners (0.4%) compared to outer regional areas nationally (8.3% and 1.5% respectively) (Australian Institute of Health and Welfare, 2020c).
-Augusta - Margaret River - Busselton SA3 and Bunbury SA3 had similar utilisation rates of practice nurses/Aboriginal health workers at 7.1% and 7.6% respectively compared to 8.3% nationally in inner regional areas.
-However, only 0.6% of the population in Bunbury SA3 utilised nurse practitioners compared to 1.2% of the population in inner regional areas nationally (no data was available for Augusta - Margaret River - Busselton SA3).
+Manjimup SA3 had a similar utilisation rate of nurses and Aboriginal Health Workers (11%) compared to outer regional areas nationally (10%) (Australian Institute of Health and Welfare, 2021d).
+Augusta - Margaret River - Busselton SA3 and Bunbury SA3 had utilisation rates of 9.2% and 9.8% respectively compared to 11% nationally in inner regional areas.

 Feedback from local stakeholders indicated that GPs provide medical services at Warren (Manjimup), Bridgetown, Boyup Brook, Margaret River, and Collie Hospitals.
-The Council of Australian Governments (COAG) Section 19(2) Exemptions allow exempted eligible sites to claim against Medicare for nonadmitted, non-referred professional services provided in emergency departments and outpatient clinic settings.
+The Council of Australian Governments (COAG) Section 19(2) Exemptions allow exempted eligible sites to claim against Medicare for non-admitted, non-referred professional services provided in emergency departments and outpatient clinic settings.
 In the South West region, these services are provided at Warren Health Service and Bridgetown Hospital.

 The Access Relative to Need (ARN) Index measures access to primary health care relative to predicted need and is based on methodology developed by the Australian Institute of Health and Welfare in 2014.

 The ARN index is based on the following information: